briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

     - Randomize the locations of where data can be placed
     - Limit the locations data is able to be ran
 - <u>Cross-site requests</u>: when a web request is made from one origin (site) to another (i.e. loading a YouTube video on a page)
-    - <u>Cross-site request forgery</u>: an attack where a bad website tricks your browser into sending a request to another site where you're already logged in using credentials without your permission
+    - <u>Cross-site request forgery</u>: when a attacker tricks a victim's browser into sending a request to another site where the victim is already logged in.
+It exploits the trust a website has in a user's browser session to execute unintended actions
     ![alt text](image-10.png)

-- <u>Directory Traversal</u>: a web server vulnerability that lets an attacker have access to files and directories outside the web root folder by manipulating file path inputs (i.e. " ../ " )
+- <u>Directory Traversal</u>: a web server vulnerability that lets an attacker have access to files and directories outside the web root folder by manipulating file paths (i.e. " ../ " )
     - Its not an attack but it is a web server vulnerability